chboudry/aml-secure-pipeline/README.md

 ## Note

+### Public vs Private pipeline

+There is **one unique** difference between a public and a secure pipeline from a code perspective : you edit the github pipeline and set "self-hosted" instead of "ubuntu-latest" as the value of "runs-on:".

+Aside that, you obviously need to set up your self-hosted runner in Azure and register it to GitHub.

 ### Hosted runners

-For Github to be able to reach out to a private VNET that contains your AML workspace, you need to set up a self hosted runner into the VNET, or a VNET peered to it.
+For Github to be able to reach out to a private VNET that contains your AML workspace, you need to set up a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) into the VNET, or a VNET peered to it.
 There are multiple ways to implement a Github runner :
 - You can set up a VM in Azure
 - you can set up a container in Azure, either in Azure Container Instance or in AKS AKS is a bit overkill for this example.
 Azure Container instance is the next best thing as it can be cheaper than a VM and dockerfile are easy to read to understand what's going on.
 For this reason, this code example will use a docker container on Azure Container Instance as a github self-hosted runner.

-Note : From a network perspective, the runner will initiate the connection to Github, there is no inbound traffic to open.
+Note : From a [network perspective](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#communication-between-self-hosted-runners-and-github), the runner will initiate the connection to Github, there is no inbound traffic to open.
 Outbound traffic to github is HTTPS.

 ### Authentication